Willinki/S-RANK/README.md

 ## Description

 All the theoretical details are presented inside the article above.
-We implemented the RANK and SRANK algorithm following its indications.
+I've implemented the RANK and SRANK algorithm following its indications.

 ## Dependencies
 * ```pandas v1.0.1```